Copyright © 2017 Turnitin, LLC. All rights reserved.

 Please contact OTTL (email@example.com) with course names and sections as soon as possible to ensure licenses are available for your class.
 You must submit your request for each semester you want to use Turnitin.
 OTTL will not assume continuous use every semester.
 Licenses will be allocated on a first-come, first-served basis.

-The following guide will walk you through setting up your first assignment dropboxes with Turnitin:
+The following guide will walk you through setting up your first assignment with Turnitin:

-Below is a walk-through on how to fine tune the optional Turnitin settings available with your dropboxes in LIVE.
+Below is a walk-through on how to fine tune the optional Turnitin settings available with your assignments in LIVE.
 The document refers to Turnitin “LTI” which is the version of integration we are currently using.
-The documentation covers the initial setup of the dropbox which you can skip and jump directly to “Optional LTI Assignment Settings”.
+The documentation covers the initial setup of the assignment which you can skip and jump directly to “Optional LTI Assignment Settings”.

 Turnitin Hosted Courses